Field of Junctions: Extracting Boundary Structure at Low SNR: Field of Junctions

 where $p(\bbjparams)$ and $p(\bbjparamc)$ are spatial consistency terms over all junction parameters $\bbjparams = (\bjparams_1, ..., \bjparams_N)$ and color functions $\bbjparamc = (\bjparamc_1, ..., \bjparamc_N)$ respectively, and $p(I_i | \bjparams_i, \bjparamc_i)$ is the likelihood of a patch $I_i$ given the junction parameters $\bjparams_i$ and color functions $\bjparamc_i=(\jparamc_i^{(1)}, ..., \jparamc_i^{(M)})$.
 If the consistency terms $p(\bbjparams)$ and $p(\bbjparamc)$ are $0$ whenever overlapping patches disagree within their overlap, this objective is precisely the MAP estimate of the field of junctions, where the consistency terms are interpreted as priors over junction parameters and color functions, which we model as independent.

 In the remainder of this section we provide more information about the three terms in Equation~\ref{equation:MAP}.
-For simplicity we use $M=3$ and a constant color model $c^{(j)}_i(\bx)\equiv c^{(j)}_i$, but expansions to linear or higher-order color models and to $M>3$ are trivial (see supplement).
+For simplicity we use $M=3$ and a constant color model $c^{(j)}_i(\bx)\equiv c^{(j)}_i$, but expansions to higher-order color models and to $M>3$ are trivial and described in the supplement.
+The supplement also shows how the model performs when noise is not spatially-independent as is assumed in Equation~\ref{equation:forwardmodel}.